 It's easy to be seduced...

 When buying a home it is very easy to be seduced without realising the property’s true condition.
-There may be defects in the property that could cost you a lot of money to put right.
+There may be defects that could cost you a lot of money to put right.
 A survey is not a legal requirement, but could save you a lot of stress and money.
 Simply put a survey is a property health-check and can help you understand any problems before hand or help you to renegotiate the sale price.
 You should always work with a reputable RICS qualified surveyor.

 So what are my options?